The Lump in the Throat (a.k.a. Globus Pharyngeus)

 Treatment tries to address the underlying cause of globus pharyngeus.
 As an initial exam, a baseline fiberoptic endoscopy is performed to visualize the area of concern.
 With reflux, proton pump inhibitors (ie, Prilosec) are often tried for at least 3-4 weeks though in some people, it may take up to 3-6 months for adequate resolution.
 Non-acidic reflux may also be present for which standard reflux medications do not work as well.

 With stress, explanation alone is often sufficient.
 Should symptoms persist despite addressing external stressors and taking anti-reflux medications for sufficient amount of time, a barium swallow and/or upper esophageal manometry is ordered to assess whether the muscle itself may be abnormal.
 Additionally, a 24 hour pH probe and multichannel intraluminal impedance testing may be recommended.
-If the barium swallow comes back abnormal, an EGD may be ordered which is performed by a gastroenterologist.
+If the barium swallow comes back abnormal, an esophagoscopy may need to be performed.

 For whatever reason, dehydration seems to be a contributing factor for globus and drinking water seems to help in a significant number of patients.